Bioconductor/bioconductor.org/content/developers/how-to/buildingPackagesForBioc.md

-<h2 id="creating-packages-rstudio">Creating a package using R Studio</h2>
+<h2 id="creating-packages-rstudio">Creating a package using RStudio</h2>

-Today a lot of people use R Studio, and this is a great place to get started because R Studio has already added tools to make package creation easier for end users.
+Today a lot of people use RStudio, and this is a great place to get started because RStudio has already added tools to make package creation easier for end users.
 But before we get started lets configure a couple of things so that your code will be formatted the way that we prefer it for Bioconductor.

 * Set the column width marker to 80 columns.
 You can find this in the 'Tools' menu if you select the 'Global Options...' and then look at the 'Code Editing' panel.
 Then make sure that you click the 'show margin' option and that it is set to 80 columns.
 This will help you see if your lines are too long.

 * Second set up the tab to be 4 spaces.
 You can do this right above where you set the column width marker for 80.

-To make your first package with R Studio, go to the 'File' menu and choose 'New Project'.
+To make your first package with RStudio, go to the 'File' menu and choose 'New Project'.
 From here you probably want to choose 'New Directory' and then you definitely want o choose 'R Package' to set up a new R package.
 This will take you to the final